GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-03-10-french-fridays-for-devs-week02.md

 ---
-title: >
+title: |
   French Fridays for Developers - Week 2
 date: 2023-03-10
-tags: ["post", "featured", "french"]
+tags:
+  - post
+  - french
-image: '/assets/blog/dorian-hurst-d-igN2ptyC8-unsplash.jpg'
+image: /assets/blog/FrenchForDevs_CoverImg.png
-imageAlt: >
- 'adults celebrating at a French street party.
-There's a large French flag waving in a breeze and confetti thrown up and falling down in the air'
+imageAlt: "'White text on black background on top of a French Flag.
+Text says French for Devs!
+Funny and/or useful French quotes for developers.
+A New French for Devs Quote Every Friday! https://gingerkiwi.dev'"
-imageCaption: 'ADD CAPTION'
+imageCaption: ADD CAPTION
-description: >
+description: |
   To celebrate getting to 400 days on Duolingo French this week I'm starting French for Devs Fridays.
 Here you'll find  useful and/or amusing French phrases for developers. ~ Développeur junior : Comment avez-vous trouvé le bug si facilement? ~ Développeur senior : J'étais là quand le code a été écrit.
 Read the full post for the translation.
 ---

 To celebrate getting to 400 days on Duolingo French this week I'm starting *French Fridays for Developers*.
 Here you'll find weekly useful and/or amusing French phrases for developers.